Can a load cell adapter plate or block be interchanged without introducing additional error?

 When using the new adaptor and figuring the measurement error between the different top blocks (adaptors), Expanded Uncertainty would have increased from 269 LBF with original top adaptor to 1,490 LBF using the newly fabricated adaptor.
 The individual contribution to the overall measurement uncertainty was dominant.

 A customer sends in a single column load cell and asks Morehouse to calibrate the load cell with our adapters.
-Wanting to make better measurements, we let the customer know that we should use their blocks and there could be a change in the output by not using their adapters.
-The customer instructs us to use our adapters and since we are client-focused, we perform the test.
+Wanting to make better measurements, we let the customer know that we should use their blocks, and there could be a change in the output by not using their adapters.
+The customer instructs us to use our adapters, and since we are client-focused, we perform the test.
 The test shows a large variation or change from the previous calibration.
-The actual error percentage is higher than expected and we notify the customer.
+The actual error percentage is higher than expected, and we notify the customer.
 Having a calibration interval decrease from two years is not satisfactory for the customer.
-Therefore, the customer agrees to send in their top and bottom compression plates and Morehouse begins to test, and test, we test on different days, and with different variations of blocks as shown below.
-The results of the testing are the hardness of the material impacts the output of the single-column load cell.
+Therefore, the customer agrees to send in their top and bottom compression plates, and Morehouse begins to test and test; we test on different days and with different variations of blocks, as shown below.
+The testing results are the hardness of the material impacts the output of the single-column load cell.